jagtapminal18/Assembler/README.md

    2)register.txt

-# Steps of exicution of Assembler:
+# Steps of execution of Assembler program:

 1) On terminal run the main.py file.